Your bag is still empty

 Your small intestine reacts intensely when eating rather large portions.
 It has to work really hard to digest your meal.
 Your heart rate and breathing decrease as more blood starts flowing to your stomach.
 All of your energy is currently being used to digest: so it makes sense you’re feeling tired.
 The more you eat, the more energy gets sent to your digestive system.
-And this works both ways, you now have less energy left that’s being sent to your brains and muscles.
+And this works both ways, you now have less energy left that’s being sent to your brain and muscles.
 Rather than eating large portions of food, go small on rations so you prevent an after dinner dip.
 The sensible point to stop eating is when you feel 80% full.

 Besides diminishing your portions you can also try eating slower, to help your battle against the after dinner dip.
 This is where energy comes around again: the quicker you eat, the quicker your digestive system needs to work and the more energy it costs you.
 Ever heard of mindful eating?
 Take your phone off the table and start focussing on each and every bite you take.
 Taste the flavours and textures, chew thoroughly.
 This is a good way to force yourself to eat slower and feel less tired after a meal.
 An additional benefit of eating slower is the time you now have to enjoy your meal to the fullest.

 Doctor William Orr, American University of Oklahoma Health Sciences Centre, has proven that the digestion of solid foods costs a tremendous amount of energy, which in turn can make you tired.
 A big plate of potatoes isn’t so advantageous to your productivity or you feeling fit.
 Shakes could just be your solution.
 The vegan meal replacement drink by Jake contain all the nutrients your body needs.
 Besides, the liquid meal is less intensive on your digestive system than solid foods, making it easier to digest.
 The result: no after dinner dip!
 You can go back to what you were doing, and feel fit doing it.